-Bases shared with me resembles a team, but it's not actually a team—it has no share dialog and no settings page, and you cannot remove yourself from it (unless you remove yourself from every base in which you are a collaborator).
+Bases shared with me resembles a workspace, but it's not actually a workspace—it has no share dialog and no settings page, and you cannot remove yourself from it (unless you remove yourself from every base in which you are a collaborator).

 Forms are useful for collecting information from contractors, clients, or volunteers, without having to show those people anything in your bases.

 Read this for a step-by-step guide to making your own forms.

 As an alternative to adding individual people as collaborators, you can create a read-only share link that allows anyone with the link to view (but not edit!) an Airtable base.
 This share link will automatically stay up to date with any changes you make to the original base.
 The share link uses a private URL, but you should still use this feature with caution—as anyone with whom you share the link (or who then shares the link with others) can view your content.

 To create a base share link for a base, click that base's Share button in the upper right-hand corner of the screen.
 Once there, click on the option to create a shared link to the whole base under the preview links header.